 A correct sitemap is the cheapest SEO improvement you can ship.
-A wrong one quietly leaks pages or pollutes Google with broken URLs.
+A wrong one quietly leaks draft pages into the index or feeds Google broken URLs and burns crawl budget.
+This guide gets the bilingual, exclusion-aware version right the first time.

-- You have multiple languages or regional variants.
+- You have multiple languages or regional variants and want correct

-- You ship draft, hidden, or auth-only pages that must stay out of search.
+hreflangannotations. - You ship draft, preview, or auth-only pages that must stay out of search.

 Step by step